dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 #### &2605; The musician just released their first album on Spotify and needs bots to generate authentic plays for cash

 #### &2605; That photographer who'd make a lot more money if they just had enough Instagram bots to generate the threshold of likes required to break through the newsfeed stream of their friends

+#### &2605; Video game "programmers" who somehow sell games on steam written in Visual Basic 6 and double as hackers who act like they don't have skills and knowingly install spyware on Geek Squad

 #### &2605; Anyone who resells souls by the sheaf for likes on Facebook